 Two workshops are currently scheduled for 2018.

 The first is "Light and light: The Spiritual Practice of Photography."
 It will be held at St. Andrews House Retreat Center near Union, Washington overlooking beautiful Hood Canal.
-Dates are March 5 - 9, 2018.
-Details on registration will be forthcoming this fall.
-(By the way, the food at St. Andrews House is fantastic!!!)
+Dates are March 5 - 8, 2018.
+The workshop is hosted by the Grunewald Guild, an arts education non-profit retreat center based in eastern Washington.
+Details and registration can be found at: https://grunewaldguild.com/events/creativity-and-contemplation-retreat/ (By the way, the food at St. Andrews House is fantastic!!!)

 What is the spiritual practice related to photography?
 Quite simply, it is to be aware that there IS something below the surface, or perhaps above the surface, that is shining, shimmering, inherent, loving, caring, reaching out, and available for reaching in.
 It is to find something sacred on an ordinary day or in a familiar setting.
 It is to achieve a spiritual current in your photography.
 It is to realize and act upon knowing that we are both created and creative, below and above the surface, known and unknown, seeing the light, recognizing it as the Light, using the light in our creative endeavors and interpretations, and perhaps even BEING the Light, now or in our next life(s).